Showing posts with label exotic. Show all posts

 Porsche 911 (992) Turbo

-The Porsche 911 Turbo is back in the 992 version and the new model promises to be as fast as any supercar it come across because of its supercar-esque performance in modern sports car looks, which sounds awesome for high-rolling speedo boys who got their hands full on their phones filming while driving on top speeds, which is annoying for everyone.
+The Porsche 911 Turbo is back in the 992 version and the new model promises to be as fast as any supercar it comes across because of its supercar-esque performance in modern sports car looks, which sounds awesome for high-rolling speedo boys who have their hands full on their phones filming while driving on top speeds, which is annoying for everyone.

 2021 Porsche 911 Turbo